Meet Rangel Fellowship Winner Bianca Uribe

 Don’t feel pressured by other people’s timelines and societal expectations of success.
 Build your own timeline of success.
 All that is meant for you will come your way if you are intentional and deliberate in your actions.

-How your curriculum influenced your career plans
+How has your curriculum influenced your career plans

 As an Anthropology major with a Portuguese minor at Georgetown, I’ve learned that looking outward often helps in understanding what is within.
 To me, being a Foreign Service Officer means deepening one’s knowledge of other cultures and nations to further understand our own.
 I was given the opportunity to learn this at Georgetown, an institution that promotes international service through Jesuit values, such as being a “woman or man for others”.
 There I was able to strengthen my love of studying and apply my learning in both Latin America and Africa.